1.1 By use of this site you agree to be bound by the terms and conditions of this agreement.

 1.14 Mercia Group Ltd reserves the right to withdraw support for a student who does not comply with the Student undertakings detailed above, or who has a history of failing exams.
 We will first raise our concerns with you, the training partner and the student before giving written notice of the withdrawal of our support.

 1.1 Our peer review service incorporates a wide range of reviews, which include:

 Audit Compliance Review

 Anti-Money-Laundering Compliance Review

 2.1 All enquiries in respect of our peer review service should be directed to Mercia Group Ltd (Mercia), 0330 058 7141.

 3.1 In order to arrange a review we will require the following information:

 3.4 The detailed terms and conditions of the review will be set out in an engagement letter.
-We will send you two copies of our signed engagement letter.
-One copy should be signed and returned to us prior to the review.
+We will email you a copy of our signed engagement letter for you to sign and return to us prior to the review.

-3.5 Where the review involves a visit to your offices, we will contact you as soon as possible after your initial enquiry with possible dates for the review.
+3.5 We will contact you as soon as possible after your initial enquiry with possible dates for the review.